-- Consideration of all components of the total rewards model. - Consideration of the relevant labour market for compensation comparison purposes. - Linking pay ranges to neutral, relevant factors (e.g., required skill level, required competencies, job content, required qualifications). - Ensuring appropriate relationships exist between positions in the district's compensation hierarchy. - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.
+- Consideration of all components of the total rewards model. - Consideration of the relevant labour market for compensation comparison purposes. - Linking pay ranges to neutral, relevant factors (e.g., required skill level, required competencies, job content, required qualifications, responsibility and authority required in the position, consequence of error upon the organization). - Ensuring appropriate relationships exist between positions in the district's compensation hierarchy. - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.